-The portion of our distribution that is not income is treated as a return of capital.
-A holder of our common stock will reduce their cost basis for income tax purposes by the amount designated as return of capital.
-For tax purposes, the distribution to common stockholders for the fiscal year ended 2011 was 100 percent return of capital.
-A holder of our common stock would reduce their cost basis for income tax purposes by an amount equal to the total distributions they received in 2011.
+For tax purposes, distributions to common stockholders for the fiscal year ended 2011 were 100 percent return of capital.
+A holder of our common stock would reduce their cost basis for income tax purposes by the amount designated as return of capital.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
-For book purposes, the source of the distribution to common stockholders for the fiscal year ended 2011 was 100 percent return of capital.
+For book purposes, the source of distributions to common stockholders for the fiscal year ended 2011 was 100 percent return of capital.
 We currently estimate that 90 to 100 percent of 2012 distributions will be characterized as return of capital for tax purposes, with the remaining percentage, if any, characterized as qualified dividend income.
 A final determination of the characterization will be made in January 2013.

 The unrealized gain or loss we have in the portfolio is reflected in the Statement of Assets and Liabilities.
-At May 31, 2012, our investments are valued at approximately \$1.528 billion, with an adjusted cost of \$1.311 billion.
-The \$217 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
-The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending upon unrealized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
-At May 31, 2012, the balance sheet reflects a net deferred tax liability of approximately \$71 million or \$1.54 per share.
+At August 31, 2012, our investments are valued at approximately \$1.621 billion, with an adjusted cost of \$1.307 billion.
+The \$314 million difference reflects unrealized gain that would be realized for financial statement purposes if those investments were sold at those values.
+The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending upon unrealized gains (losses) on investments, realized gains (losses) on investments, realized gains (losses) on investments, realized gains (losses) and net operating losses.
+At August 31, 2012, the balance sheet reflects a net deferred tax liability of approximately \$112.1 million or \$2.43 per share.
 Accordingly, our net asset value per share represents the amount which would be available for distribution to stockholders after payment of taxes.
-Details of our deferred taxes are disclosed in Note 5 in our Notes to Financial Statements.

-As of November 30, 2011, we had approximately \$29 million in capital loss carryforwards and \$234 million in net operating losses.
-To the extent we have taxable income that is not offset by either capital loss carryforwards or net operating losses, we will owe federal and state income taxes.
+As of November 30, 2011, we had approximately \$34 million in net operating losses.
+To the extent we have taxable income that is not offset by net operating losses, we will owe federal and state income taxes.
 Tax payments can be funded from investment earnings, fund assets or borrowings.
 Details of our taxes are disclosed in Note 5 in our Notes to Financial Statements.